Japanese Knotweed Removal Cost

 Extent of Japanese Knotweed Growth

 Similarly, the extent of the Japanese knotweed growth can affect the overall cost of the job.
-The more knotweed that needs to be treated, the longer the job is going to take and therefore the higher the overall cost will end up being due to the extra time and work needed.
+The more knotweed that needs to be treated, the longer the job is going to take, and therefore, the higher the overall cost will end up being due to the extra time and work needed.

 Ask a Trade